bubu93200/MITmscore/readme.md

 ````
 Be careful, **nmake** works without end.
 Go to **nmake install** when you see it loops several time
 Be careful to have **python** installed
+Be careful, this command create static libraries (.lib)
 It seems to be possible to build with Visual studio 2022

 # To build Qt5.15.2 with Visual Studio 2022